We particularly need your help in these difficult times. No gift is too small to make a difference to our work.

 The exponentially increased risks of Coronavirus to the tens of thousands of spinal cord injured people across the UK has the potential to be devastating.

 SIA’s staff and volunteers have turned around an immense response, redeploying its team of specialist nurses, expert peers (spinal cord injured people) and volunteers, and developed a 111-style service for 50,000 people across the UK who are now at real risk.

-£25 could cover the cost of an SCI Nurse Specialist telephone consultation.
-Our nurses continue to help SCI people prepare emergency care plans and to support them and their healthcare professionals with bowel and bladder management.
-Just one 30-minute conversation could save a life.
+£25 could help cover the cost of an SCI Nurse Specialist consultation.
+Our nurses continue to help spinal cord injured people prepare emergency care plans and to support them and their healthcare professionals with bowel and bladder management.
+This small but vital intervention can save a life.
 Donate today.

-£50 could pay towards peer support for SCI people facing early discharge from hospital.
+£50 could pay towards peer support for a spinal cord injured person facing early discharge from hospital.
 Families tell us they would have struggled to cope without the positive insight into life post-injury that their SIA Support Network Officer gave them.
 Donate today.